Nursing Jurisprudence and Ethics for Texas

 The following standards must be met before the RN delegates nursing tasks to unlicensed persons.
 These criteria apply to all instances of RN delegation.

-- The RN must make an assessment of the client’s nursing care needs.
-The RN should, when the client’s status allows, consult with the client and, when appropriate, the client’s family and/or significant other(s) to identify the client’s nursing needs prior to delegating nursing tasks.
+- The RN must make an assessment of the client’s nursing care needs in collaboration with the client and family as appropriate prior to delegating nursing tasks.

 - The nursing task must be one that a reasonable and prudent RN would find is within the scope of sound nursing judgment to delegate.
 The RN should consider the five “rights” of delegation: the right task, the right person to whom the delegation is made, the right circumstances, the right direction and communication by the RN, and the right supervision as determined by the RN.